Nos_fondateurs_et_actionnaires_EN

 We are convinced that we will be able to bring them the necessary innovations and help them to change through our involvement in ALLICE.
 The actions that it will deploy through studies, and the connections between all the players in the energy sector will drive the industrial choices of tomorrow. »

-« ENEA Consulting is a strategic consulting firm specialized in the challenges of energy and environmental transition.
-To meet these challenges, ENEA has chosen to support all the players in the energy value chain, from the major global utilities to entrepreneurs involved in access to energy, including financial players (banks and investment funds).
-ENEA advises them - from the definition of strategy at Executive board and General Management levels to the definition of a marketing, strategic or financial vision - and supports them operationally in the implementation of their project.
+« BLUNOMY (formerly Enea Consulting) is a strategy consultancy specialising in the challenges of energy and environmental transition.
+To meet these challenges, we provide support to all economic players, from the world's major energy companies to industries and entrepreneurs involved in energy access, not forgetting financial players (banks and investment funds).
+Blunomy advises them - from the definition of strategy at COMEX and General Management levels to the definition of a marketing or financial vision - and supports them operationally in the implementation of their project.

-ENEA is resolutely independent in its shareholding and expertise, offering a comprehensive approach to energy and environmental topics in order to develop innovative and efficient solutions.
-ENEA Consulting has 70+ employees in all its offices (Paris, Hong Kong, Singapore, Sydney and Melbourne), with complementary and varied backgrounds (former Industrial Director of a CAC40 company, entrepreneur, financing expert, technology expert, former CEO of IPP, former CFO of a company specialised in access to energy, etc.), allowing us to offer a real systemic vision to our clients.
+Blunomy has opted for shareholder independence and expertise in order to offer a global approach to energy and environmental issues, capable of developing innovative, high-performance solutions.
+Blunomy has 120+ employees in all its offices (Paris, London, Hong Kong, Singapore, Sydney and Melbourne), with complementary and varied backgrounds (former Industrial Director of a CAC40 company, entrepreneurs, financing experts, technology experts, former CEO of IPP, etc.) enabling us to offer our customers a truly systemic vision. »

 Photo_Laurent_Blaisonneau